About USC Gould

 You can complete the ADR certificate in as few as two semesters.

 USC Gould also offers master's degrees in dispute resolution.
 View our ADR Programs Flowchart to see which offering might be the best fit for you.
+Please note that international students requiring student visas must pursue a degree program on a full-time basis.

 - You must have earned a first law degree or undergraduate degree by the time you begin the ADR certificate.